 I’m interested in the way people self-define and introduce themselves.
 It always points to either what we ourselves feel is the largest part of our identity or what we think others will value or connect with most readily.
 This is what lies beneath every dating profile.
 What do we imagine prospective partners will be most attracted to?
 What’s the perfect thing to say which will limit unwanted matches and encourage those we imagine might provide whatever we’re looking for?
 How can we optimize the algorithm and make it work for us?

-Sometimes I walk away from meeting a new person feeling overwhelmed and deafened by all the ways they labeled themselves and with no sense of the real human being I just interacted with.
+Sometimes I walk away from meeting a new person feeling overwhelmed and deafened by all the ways they labeled themselves but with no sense of the real human being I just interacted with.
 Instead of an easy, exploratory, getting-to-know-one-another conversation, I was bludgeoned with political jargon and identifiers, patronized and gratuitously instructed out of some kind of claimed expertise.
 It feels aggressive, weak and demanding.
 This is who I am and you will recognize my status, authority and identity!
 If you don’t apply one of my proud labels to yourself, you should.
 All the best people do.
 In any event, my labels are better than yours.

 “I look like vanilla pudding so nobody knows that on the inside I am spider soup.”